 Enterprise, or National.

-Hilton no longer has an award chart but their awards can still be highly lucrative for higher end properties.
-The awards are categorized into standard and premium rates, where the latter costs significantly more in price for the same room.
+Hilton no longer has an award chart, but rather are categorized into standard and premium rates.
 Standard rates typically price at 0.5 cents per point while premium is much less.
-Standard awards also have a maximum cap of 150,000 points, which makes some of the partner SLH hotels that cost over $1000 a night to be high cent per point redemptions.
-The next 3 sections offer some quirks of using your Hilton Honors stays.
+Standard awards also have a maximum cap of 250,000 points.
+The next 3 sections offer some quirks of paying for Hilton Honors stays.

-Hilton allows for the flexibility to pay with a combination of points and cash, where the number of points can be reduced by 1,000 point incrememnts.
-Usually the cost to do so with cash is a hair less than the award CPP so paying in full with points will always represent better value.
+Hilton allows for the flexibility to pay with a combination of points and cash, where the number of points can be reduced by 1,000 point increments.
+Usually poor value, since the cost to do so with cash is a hair less than the award cents per point.

 For Hilton members that have Silver, Gold, or Diamond status, every award stay with 5 or more consecutive nights will have the fifth night free.
 The maximum number of nights per stay is 20 nights, so a total of 4 free award nights per stay.
 Note that pay with points and cash will not trigger this benefit.

-Another way to increase your points is to pool your family and friend's points together.
-Members can transfer up to 500,000 points to another member and receive up to 2 milion points each year.
-Note that to join a pool, the joining member must have had their account for at least 30 days and have at least 1,000 points.
+Members can transfer up to 500,000 points to another member and receive up to 2 million points each year.
+Note that to join a pool, the joining member must have held their account for at least 30 days and at least 1,000 points.

 Hilton allows for donation of points through a program called points worthy.

-I'm going to list additional ways that you can redeem Hilton points with their partners but
+Here are all the additional ways that Hilton points can be redeemed with their partners but

 these all represent terrible value.